Integration After Breathwork: Honoring the Inner Journey

 • Re-enter life mindfully, knowing you’ve just accessed a powerful part of your inner world.

-Think of yourself as someone returning from a sacred ceremony—you’re not quite the same person who entered the space.
+Think of yourself as someone returning from a sacred ceremony.
+You’re not quite the same person who entered the space.
+You need some time and room to integrate the journey you’ve been on into the life you're consciously creating.

 2. Practice Self-Care and Self-Nurturing